 From Me to You - An Honest Expression

-Through the means of literature and online sources, I’m better equipped now to understand and process my own notions than I was this time last summer, and that’s a huge relief to acknowledge.
-Because that’s all self-betterment is, really, a means to understand and encourage.
+Through the means of self-therapy - garnered through literature and online sources, I would say I’m better equipped now to understand and process my notions than I was this time last summer, and that’s a huge relief to acknowledge.
+Because that’s all self-betterment is, a means to understand one’s self and encourage positive change.

 But the one factor that has kept me going through this most testing of times is the love of a good woman.
-Her name is Kasha, and without her I really don’t know where I would be.
-So if you’ll embrace the sentimental of nature of what is to come, I would like to tell you why, curious reader.
+Her name is Kasha, and without her, I don’t know where I would be.
+So if you’ll embrace the sentimental nature of what is to come, I would like to tell you why, curious reader.

 It was her birthday recently.
-In her card, I wrote “I hope to someday live up to the example you set.”
-I can’t escape the feeling that she’s too good for me, perhaps I’ll always feel that way.
-But it pushes me to be better, or at the very least break a sweat trying.
-And I’m not sure I ever will.
+In her card, I wrote, “I hope to someday live up to the example you set.”
+I can’t escape the feeling that she’s too good for me, maybe I’ll always feel that way.
+But it pushes me to be better, always.

-So it seems this is my letter to her.
-A thank you for being there for me during this most unprecedented of times.
-An honest expression of ones self, who shy’s away from social media and who sometimes struggles to find the words to say out loud, written for someone who truly understands.
-She accepts me for who I am, and, better still, she loves me for it.
-Where would I be without?
+So this is my letter to her, written as a thank you for being there for me during this most unprecedented of times.
+Consider it an honest expression of one’s self, who shies away from social media and who sometimes struggles to find the words to say out loud; written for someone who truly understands.

 Previous